mmikowski/hi_score/README.md

     xhi>  END Stage 00 help
 ```

-We use `bin/xhi design` to see the Architecture Guide, Style Guide, or Visual Design Guide (VDG).
+Use `bin/xhi design` to see the Architecture Guide, Style Guide, or Visual Design Guide (VDG).
 Detailed help on a stage or range of stages is shown with the `-v` flag shown below.

 ```
   $ bin/xhi help dev_lint -v